Nexxon1/ocp-prep/README.md

     - The result of hashCode() must not change.
 So don't include variables that change for an object (e.g. include the name but not the weight)
     - If equals() returns true, then calling hashCode() on these objects must return the same result. --> This means that hashCode() can only use a subset of the variables that equals() uses.
     - If equals() returns false, then calling hashCode() on these objects can return the same result.

+### Enums
+See the *enums* package.
+An enumeration is like a fixed set of static final constants with the advantage that we have type-safe checking at compile time.

 ## Chapter 4 - Functional Programming
 ### Functional interfaces